-Activities that lead to carbon enhancements in managed forests, may include, but are not limited to, the following actions: Increase the harvest rotation age towards optimum rotation age.
-Harvest selection while thinning to retain the best genotypes and phenotypes to improve the rate of sequestration.
-Control stocking to manage competition, and the related effects on forest growth and resiliency.
-Increase stocking in understocked areas within the managed forest.
-Reduction of litter and surface fuels in fire-prone ecosystems to enhance resiliency.
+Activities that lead to carbon enhancements in managed forests, may include, but are not limited to, the following actions:

+- Increase the harvest rotation age towards optimum rotation age. - Harvest selection while thinning to retain the best genotypes and phenotypes to improve the rate of sequestration. - Control stocking to manage competition, and the related effects on forest growth and resiliency. - Increase stocking in understocked areas within the managed forest. - Reduction of litter and surface fuels in fireprone ecosystems to enhance resiliency. - Shift from absolute removal of all trees during even aged management rotations to 'varied retention', whereby elements of older forest structure are retained at levels that improve ecosystem functions and increase carbon storage without substantially impacting regeneration. - Modify the diameter distribution in unevenaged management entries to include increased retention of older and larger diameter tree species, including noncommercial species.

 The Activity Area is limited to the area with a SEMARNAT approved Forest Management Program for commercial timber harvest and must include the entire area under the Forest Management Program, or a subset with an equivalent age distribution as the entire area under the Forest Management Program.
 The Activity Area cannot include areas that have an outright legal prohibition of commercial harvest.

-For Activity Areas that include a subset of the entire area under the Forest Management Program must submit the age class distribution for the entire area and for the subset and demonstrate that each age class is within 5% of the distribution for the entire area under the Forest Management Program.
+For Activity Areas that include a subset of the entire area under the Forest Management Program, project developers must submit the age class distribution for the entire area and for the subset and demonstrate that each age class is within 5% of the distribution for the entire area under the Forest Management Program.

 Agriculture may be included as a secondary activity and most likely in varying intensity across the landscape over time and space; reforestation within this Activity Area, if it occurs, generally follows a harvest or other disturbance event that has occurred within the past 5 years.
 IFM activities may be carried out on protected areas if under a forest management program that allows commercial timber harvest and permitted by the regulation of the protected area.